Nose Surgery (Rhinoplasty)

 Even though your new nose may be hidden under some bruises and swelling at first, you’ll soon see your terrific new profile.
 Remember, healing is a gradual process.
 Most of the swelling will subside after the first week or two, although it may take up to a year to see the final results.

 Be sure to protect your nose and enjoy your new look for years to come.
 And always wear sunscreen to protect your skin and keep a youthful look.

 WHAT ARE THE RISKS?

 Rhinoplasty is usually a safe procedure with infrequent complications.
 When performed by a qualified cosmetic surgeon, this popular procedure can help you achieve your desired new profile.

-While complications are unusual, you should discuss the risks and the possible side effects with Dr. Vincent.
-Dr. Vincent will also discuss the technique he intends to use.
+While complications are unusual, you should discuss the risks and the possible side effects with your surgeon.
+They will also discuss the technique he intends to use.
 In a few cases, a second minor corrective surgery may need to be performed to achieve the optimal look.
 You should have realistic expectations and realize that while most of the change will be apparent within three weeks, the finer refinements may take up to a year.
-Discuss the benefits and risks with Dr. Vincent given your particular circumstances.
+Discuss the benefits and risks with your doctor given your particular circumstances.